Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves

 Thus, we expect an increasing GW signal from $N=3$ to $N=8$ using the aforementioned method of the PLM effective potential if surface tension $\sigma$ is proportional to $N$.

 We can go one step further to derive the dimensionless inverse duration $\tilde \beta$.
-Using \eqref{eq:S3_Lattice_N}, \eqref{eq:Tp} and \eqref{beta}, we compute values of the dimensionless inverse duration $\tilde \beta$ which are shown in \autoref{fig:beta-TW} with solid blue line and dashed green line.
+Using \eqref{eq:S3_Lattice_N}, \eqref{eq:Tp} and \eqref{beta}, we compute values of the dimensionless inverse duration $\tilde \beta$ which are shown in \cref{fig:beta-TW} with solid blue line and dashed green line.
 The $\tilde \beta$ shares exactly the inverse pattern as the more intuitive parameter $\delta T$ discussed above i.e.~$\tilde \beta$ first decreases to around $N=11$ and then increases with $N$.
 Since the gravitational wave peak amplitude is inversely proportional to $\tilde \beta$, it is consistent with the above discussion using $\delta T$.

 \textbf{$\sigma$ proportional to $N^2$:} In this case, the lattice fitting function of surface tension is \cite{Lucini:2005vg}

 while the latent heat is still following \eqref{eq:latent_heat_Nc2}.
 By substituting \eqref{eq:surface_tension_Nc_square} and \eqref{eq:latent_heat_Nc2} into the Euclidean action \eqref{eq:S_3_Lattice}, we obtain